-Incident rates are a powerful metric to evaluate and monitor safety.
-OSHA, for instance, uses the Total Case Incident Rate (TCIR) to monitor and track high-risk industries for any patterns or trends.
-Safety managers will use incident rates to monitor the frequency of injuries or illness and discover where safety programs are falling short.
+Incident rates are a powerful metric to evaluate and monitor worker safety.
+OSHA, for instance, uses the Total Case Incident Rate, also referred to as the TCIR, to monitor data from high-risk industries that may regularly encounter dangerous safety trends or patterns.
+Additionally, safety managers will use information from the calculated incident rate to monitor injury frequency or illnesses and discover where safety programs are falling short.

 The number you get as your incident rate is the number of work-related injuries and illnesses per 100 full-time employees over one full year.
 According to the Bureau of Labor Statistics, the TCIR for private industry employers in 2017 was a rate of 2.8 cases per 100 employees.

-Measuring your OSHA incident rate is a great indicator for the performance of safety in your industry.
+Measuring your OSHA incident rate is a great indicator of the performance of safety in your industry.
 Different industries will have different average rates and you can find businesses in your specific sector with the North American Industry Classifications (NAICS) Code search.
 Similarly, smaller companies are more likely to have high or fluctuating incident rates from year to year.